mattermost/mmctl/docs/mmctl_user_change-password.rst

 ~~~~~~~~

 Changes the password of a user by a new one provided.
-If the user is changing it's own password, the flag --current must indicate the current password.
+If the user is changing their own password, the flag --current must indicate the current password.
 The flag --hashed can be used to indicate that the new password has been introduced already hashed

 ::